mlangbehn/DevOps101-Git-intro/README.md

 3. When done, you will be taken to your own copy of the repo.
 Next, we need to clone the repo to have a local copy.

 ### Cloning a repo locally
-Click on the green button on the ride side of the repo that says *Clone or donwload* and copy the URL that appears.
+Click on the green button on the right side of the repo that says *Clone or donwload* and copy the URL that appears.

 ![clone url](./images/cloneUrl.png)